PentHertz/SoapyHarogic/README.md

 ### Quickest way - On Debian/Ubuntu

-Get the latest `deb` package depending on your architecture from this project in [releases](https://github.com/PentHertz/SoapyHarogic/releases) and install it with `dpkg` as follows (example with AMD64):
+Get the latest `.deb` package depending on your architecture from this project in [releases](https://github.com/PentHertz/SoapyHarogic/releases) and install it with `dpkg` as follows (example with AMD64):

 ```bash
 wget https://github.com/PentHertz/SoapyHarogic/releases/download/v1.0/soapyharogic_1.0_amd64.deb